emilianraduu/AIProject/README.md

 ### Features

-* Organises classes on the schedule
+* Organises courses on the schedule
 * Spreads the classes on the schedule by their constraints

 ### Content

+* Code organised into modules
+* API
+* frontend
-* Modules and UML
+* backend
-* One required database containing movie titles, ratings, genres, tags
-* One external database containing the same information

 ## Resources (Documentation and other links)